alicevillar/student_admission_prediction/README.md

 ## 5. Results

-In Chapter 1 the data showed that one class dominates the other.
-In such a case, the model will have a hard time learning from data to predict future classes.
-Thus, I decided to apply a resampling method.
-After this, I used the Logistic Regression again to the new dataset and another three algorithms: Decision Tree, SVM (SVC) and Random Forest.
-Finally, I did the Valuation Analisis (Performance Measurement & K-Fold) of all the ML models and compared the accuracy of the different models on a graphic.
+In this project I have applied a widely adopted technique for dealing with unbalanced datasets called resampling.
+Random Sampling involves creating a new transformed version of the data with a new class distribution.
+The goal is to reduce the influence of the data on our ML algorithm.
+Generally, oversampling is preferable as under sampling can result in the loss of important data.
+I chose to apply oversampling and then use four ML algorithms: Logistic Regression, Decision Tree, SVM (SVC) and Random Forest.
+To all these modeles I did a Valuation Analisis (Performance Measurement and K-Fold).
+Finally, I created a graph to compare the accuracy of the different models.
+I have found the accuracy score with Random forest.

 ![print](accuracy_comparison_graph.png)